iS6F/clanSwitcher/README.md

-# Clan switcher
+# Clan Switcher

-a vencord plugin to automatically shuffle throw selected clans tags by server id it is done by requests not with vencord tools and can by used in any other vencord fork *Change the put request api in canary or ptb, otherwise it will not work* *Use at your own risk, at this time this is pretty safe but after some time i cannot claim that*
+A **Vencord plugin** that automatically cycles through selected clan tags by server ID.

+> ⚠️ This plugin uses raw HTTP requests rather than Vencord's built-in APIs.

+## ⚙️ Notes

+- **You must update the PUT request endpoint if using Discord Canary or PTB** — the default may not work.
+- **Use at your own risk.** While currently stable and safe, future Discord updates may introduce risks or break functionality.